Battle of Kulikovo: Battle

-Intro

 The early sources contain few details about the course of the battle.
-"The Tale of the Rout of Mamai", which dates back to the 16th century, gives a complete picture detailing the alignment of forces and the events on the field, and adds many colorful details.
+"The Tale of the Rout of Mamai", which dates back to the 16th century, gives a complete picture detailing the alignment of forces and the events on the field and adds many colourful details.
 It is unknown whether "The Tale" is based on an unknown earlier source, or whether it reflects a retrospective attempt to describe the battle based on tactics and practices of the 16th century.
 Due to the absence of other sources, the course of the battle according to "The Tale" was adopted as a basis for subsequent reconstructions of the battle.

+Approach

 On 7 September, Prince Dmitri was told that Mamai's army was approaching.
 On the morning of 8 September, in a thick fog, the army crossed the Don River.
 According to the Nikon Chronicle, after that the bridges were destroyed.
 The day of 8 September was very special, as it was the feast of the Nativity of the Theotokos, who was considered a patron Saint of Russia.
-According to chronology adopted in Russia it was the year 6888 Anno Mundi, which also had a numerological value.
+According to the chronology adopted in Russia it was the year 6888 Anno Mundi, which also had a numerological value.
 The army came to the "clean field" near Nepryadva mouth and assumed a battle formation.
-After some time, Tatars appeared and began to form their order of battle against the "Christians".
+After some time, “Tatars” appeared and began to form their order of battle against the Christians.